Where To Go On Holiday In August?

 What to take is dependent on your tour program, duration of stay, activities you undertake and accommodation you will stay.

 Here is the packing advice on our blog news What to Pack for a Trip to Mongolia

 Where to stay in Mongolia

-During your trip in Mongolia you can stay in tourist ger camp, local family stay and wild camp in the countryside and remote parts of Mongolia.
-Generally your trip starts from Ulaanbaatar, the capital city of Mongolia and sure you will stay in hotels or guest houses in the city.
-Here you can get the detailed and true information of accommodation in Mongolia which one of our customer shared us her experience in tourist ger camp and other accommodation.
+During your trip in Mongolia you can stay in a tourist ger camp, local family stay and wild camp in the countryside and remote parts of Mongolia.
+Generally, your trip starts from Ulaanbaatar, the capital city of Mongolia and sure you will stay in hotels or guest houses in the city.
+Here you can get the detailed and true information of accommodation in Mongolia which one of our customers shared us her experience in tourist ger camp and other accommodation.

 Check out here: Where to Stay in Mongolia